Engaging with specified curriculum learning areas and developing pedagogically appropriate teaching approaches.

 - Teaching Arrangements

-You will be doing three teaching subjects.
-The curriculum lecturer for each of these subjects will contact you with individual timetable information.
+A full programme is 3-4 curriculum subjects across 1-2 Learning Areas.
+The curriculum staff for each of these subjects will contact students with individual timetable information.
 These sessions will take place either at the university or a school, and will continue into the second semester.